deepanshs/csdmpy/docs/source/examples/2D{1}-datasets/nmr.rst

     >>> y = NMR_2D_data.dependent_variables

 respectively.
-There are two independent variable instances in this example.
-The coordinates of the first independent variable, labeled as `$t_2$`, are uniformly spaced while the coordinate spacing is non-linear, or monotonic, for the second independent variable, labeled as `$t_1$`.
+There are two dimension instances in this example.
+The coordinates along the first dimension, labeled as :math:`t_2`, are uniformly spaced while the coordinate spacing is non-linear, or monotonic, along the second dimension labeled as :math:`t_1`.
 The coordinates of the two dimensions are

 .. doctest::